-We work very closely with our local high schools with many opportunities for our children to work with high school teachers both at our school and at the high school.
-Our Year 5 and 6 classes attend open/taster/transition days at the high schools each year.
+We work closely with our local high schools and our Year 5 and 6 classes attend open/taster/transition days at the high schools each year.

 Our Year 6 teacher meets with the transition co-ordinator and teachers at the high schools in order to pass on information regarding ability and additional needs but also pastoral information.
 The teacher ensures, where possible, that friendship groups are kept together and the children are able to begin Y7 with familiar faces.